Background pattern

 Your vision may be temporarily affected, especially at the start of treatment.
 This effect is due to changes in blood sugar levels.

-Like other sulfonylureas, the following adverse reactions have been observed: cases of severe changes in the number of blood cells and allergic inflammation of blood vessel walls, decreased sodium in the blood (hyponatremia), symptoms of liver insufficiency (e.g., jaundice) that in most cases disappeared after withdrawal of the sulfonylurea, but in isolated cases may lead to liver insufficiency with vital threat.
+As with other sulfonylureas, the following adverse reactions have been observed: cases of severe changes in the number of blood cells and allergic inflammation of the blood vessel walls, decreased sodium levels in the blood (hyponatremia), symptoms of liver failure (e.g., jaundice) that in most cases disappeared after withdrawal of the sulfonylurea, but in isolated cases may lead to life-threatening liver failure.

 Each modified-release tablet contains 60 mg of gliclazide.